bluenimble/serverless/README.md

     push api uber
     ````
 * Try it out.
 Open up your browser and type in http://server-ip:8080/playground/uber/drivers/unknown, this request will call the service GET /uber/drivers.
 Or use curl or a GUI tool such as postman to send post and put requests
-* Access the uber api sources, make some changes to the code, run "push api uber" to try again.
-The api sources is under the CLI workspace, type in
+* Access the uber api sources, make some changes to the code, run "push api uber" to try it again.
+The api sources are located under the CLI workspace, type in:
     ````sql
     ws
     ````
-This command will output where your api code is created.
+This command will print out where your api code is created.
 You can change the workspace folder by issuing:
     ````sql
     ws path_to_a_folder
     ````